 Making the decision to overhaul your lifestyle is different than just dieting.
 Making gradual changes that become new habits and practicing these habits every day is what will lead to long-term success.
 Drastic changes rarely stick.
 Before you embark upon a diet that excludes entire groups of foods or doesn’t allow you to ever eat favorite foods, ask yourself “Am I prepared to do this for the rest of my life?.
 If the answer is no, you may be setting yourself up for failure.

 Here are some healthy habits that are relatively simple to incorporate that can lead to lasting success:

 - Eat breakfast

-- Eat frequently.
+- Eat often.
 It is easy to over-eat when you skip meals.